wp-plugins/admin-branding-and-tweaks/readme.txt

 14. Remove Update Notifications:
 This will remove the nagging updae notifications for everyone exept Admin
 15. Show posts / pages etc IDs.
+16. Remove WordPress version from admin footer

 **Colors and Theming**

-16. Change Menu Background:
+17. Change Menu Background:
 Main background color for the admin menu items
-17. Hover Text Color:
+18. Hover Text Color:
 Main color for the text in menu items
-18. Option to use the "Slate" theme: change the admin theme completely, this will overwrite the previous selected colors
+19. Option to use the "Slate" theme: change the admin theme completely, this will overwrite the previous selected colors
-19. Choose a google font for the admin interface
+20. Choose a google font for the admin interface
+21. Checkbox to use or not the google fonts
+22. Custom CSS Area

 **Coming Soon**

-1. Custom CSS Area
+~~1.
+Custom CSS Area~~
-2. Checkbox to use or not the google fonts
+~~2.
+Checkbox to use or not the google fonts~~
-3. Remove WordPress version from Admin
+~~3.
+Remove WordPress version from Admin footer~~
-4. Remove WordPress version from front-end

 == Installation ==